Shania Twain: Legacy

+BBC Online described her as "the real Queen of Pop", citing her influence on subsequent successful female artists such as Meghan Trainor, Britney Spears, Taylor Swift and Haim.
+As one of country music's first crossover stars, the website claims her success as a country-pop crossover artist demonstrates that "she was doing the Taylor Swift thing before Taylor Swift even arrived."
+Justin Chandler of CBC credited her with making "country-pop crossover its own genre" and "paving the way for artists sitting atop those same charts every year since."
+Her record-breaking album The Woman In Me is credited as the one that permanently changed country music as a whole.

 Twain's success in the music industry has earned her the honorific nickname the "Queen of Country Pop".
-By 1998, Maclean's had named Twain "the reigning queen of country music".
-American Songwriter contributor Joe Vitagliano named Twain one of the greatest artists of our time.
-The New York Times music critic Jon Caramanica named Twain "Country's Crossover Queen", writing that during her prime Twain "was both a pop centrist and a country rebel, and many of the aesthetic moves she pioneered ended up, following a period of some resistance, as central to the sound of Nashville."
-In a ranking of the singer's best songs, Rolling Stone stated that Twain's catalogue of music "ha[s] come to define an era in country music and paved the way for other genre-bending artists that followed."
-According to Kristin M. Hall of the Associated Press, Twain's global success "changed country music for years to come."
-Nash credits Twain's work on Come On Over with helping to redefine the future of country music.
+By 1998 Maclean's had named her "the reigning queen of country music".
+American Songwriter contributor Joe Vitagliano named her one of the greatest artists of our time.
+The New York Times music critic Jon Caramanica named her "Country's Crossover Queen", writing that during her prime she "was both a pop centrist and a country rebel, and many of the aesthetic moves she pioneered ended up, following a period of some resistance, as central to the sound of Nashville."
+In a ranking of Twain's best songs, Rolling Stone stated that her catalogue of music "ha[s] come to define an era in country music and paved the way for other genre-bending artists that followed."
+According to Kristin M. Hall of the Associated Press Twain's global success "changed country music for years to come."
+Nash credits her work on Come On Over with helping to redefine the future of country music.
 NPR's Jewly Hight wrote that, despite initial derision, Twain eventually "redefin[ed] what country superstardom looked, sounded and behaved like", ultimately influencing a generation of country artists "in making flashier music videos, beefing up their backbeats and staging shows with the energy and theatricality of arena rock."